Can A 1031 Exchange Be Used For New Construction?

 In general, the IRS prevents using funds from a 1031 exchange for new construction projects; however, they do have guidelines under which it can be done.

 In a basic 1031 exchange, the funds from the sale of an investment property are used to buy a similar new investment.
-In the right circumstance, under IRS guidelines, the taxpayer can defer capital gains taxes from that sale.
+In the right circumstances, under IRS guidelines, the taxpayer can defer capital gains taxes on that sale.

-Eligibility for a 1031 exchange with new construction is multifaceted, and there are many variables to consider.
+Eligibility for a 1031 exchange for new construction is multifaceted, and there are many variables to consider.

 How It Works

-First, and most important, is that the title for the new construction property is in the name of someone other than the taxpayer/exchanger.
+First, and most important, is that the title to the new construction property is in the name of someone other than the taxpayer/exchanger.

 Sometimes, the exchanger might have their contractor acquire the land where the new construction will take place.

 While the title will go to the EAT or QI at closing, all associated funds will be in an escrow account set up by the investor.
-The construction is under the taxpayer’s guidance, and the titleholder pays the bills out of the escrow account.
+Construction is under the taxpayer's supervision, and the titleholder pays the bills through escrow.

 As with other 1031 exchange transactions, there is a 45-day time limit after the sale of the original investment to identify the replacement investment, which in this case would be the new construction property.